digicatapult/bridgeAI-MLOps-knowledge-hub/mlops_big_picture/monitoring.md

 4. [Resources](#resources)

+## Introduction
+This page has been designed to walk users through key concepts in model monitoring, and how to use EvidentlyAI to implement your model monitoring component as part of your MLOps pipeline.

+The team chose EvidentlyAI as its model monitoring tool for similar [reasons](./mlops_big_picture/DAG.html#introduction) to the decision to use Airflow as the training pipeline tool - its wide community use, and its ease of setup.

+The repository, containing steps for the implementation of the model monitoring component, is linked [here](https://github.com/digicatapult/bridgeAI-drift-monitoring){:target="_blank"}.

 ## 1. Model Monitoring
 Building a machine learning model is just the beginning.
 Once you deploy that model into the real world, it faces many challenges that can affect its predictive performance (Model Drift) and require continuous monitoring.

 Model Drift refers to the decay of the ML model quality over time.
 Simply put, it is a way of saying “the model quality got worse” or “the model no longer serves its purpose.”
 Model Drift doesn't pinpoint a specific cause; it's just an observation that the model no longer works as well as it used to.

 The model decay might happen due to various reasons, including [data drift](https://www.evidentlyai.com/ml-in-production/data-drift){:target="_blank"}, data quality issues, or concept drift.
 [What is concept drift in ML, and how to detect and address it](https://www.evidentlyai.com/ml-in-production/concept-drift){:target="_blank"}

 Below are the 2 Model Drifts discussed widely by “many industry experts”.
 - Data Drift
 - Concept Drift

 **Note:**
 - To establish a monitoring strategy refer to the <span style="color:#8C1437"><b>Establishing the monitoring strategy</b></span> section from the link: [Model monitoring for ML in production: a comprehensive guide](https://www.evidentlyai.com/ml-in-production/model-monitoring){:target="_blank"}